-Grip and performance are some of the key factors for any great gaming mouse, and the SteelSeries Rival have mastered them both.
+Grip and performance are some of the critical factors for any gaming mouse, and the SteelSeries Rival 300 have mastered them both.

 Expand for Review Summary

 You might wonder why we didn’t pick the Rival 700 since it is the most expensive version of this mouse.
 Well, it’s quite simple.
-With the Rival 700, you pay a lot of extra money for unnecessary features, like the fancy LCD display.
-Features that 99% of gamers don’t really need.
-On top of that, the Rival 300 actually provide a slightly more comfortable grip.
+With the Rival 700, you pay a lot of extra money for unnecessary features, like the fancy LCD.
+Features that 99% of gamers don’t need.
+On top of that, the Rival 300 provide a slightly more comfortable grip.

-The mouse uses the SteelSeries Zera hardware acceleration, which grants perfect tracking, no matter the speed you choose to play with.
+The mouse uses the SteelSeries Zera hardware acceleration, which grants perfect tracking, no matter the speed you choose to use.

 The rubber on the side does grant some extra comfort and a better grip.
 But it tends to get a little ruined after a couple of months.
-This does not really mess up the comfort but more just the look of the mouse.
+This does not really mess up the support but rather just the look of the mouse.

-One thing that really sets the Rival 300 apart from other mice on the list, is the side buttons.
+One thing that sets the Rival 300 apart from other mice on the list is the side buttons.
 They are bigger than most, making them very user-friendly.
 Especially the thumb buttons are very intuitive to use.

 The SteelSeries Rival 300 offers what most gamers want, comfort and performance.
-The 2 factors that most influence our reviews, and it mostly nails it.
+The two factors that most influence our reviews, and it mostly nails it.